 We found 4 geriatricians who accept Gold Compass Balanced 0 near Round Rock, TX.

-Dr. Grace Stanley works as a family medicine practitioner and geriatrician in Dallas, TX and Round Rock, TX.
-She is conversant in Malayalam.
-Dr. Stanley is affiliated with Scott & White Healthcare.
-She graduated from Ross University School of Medicine.
-Dr. Stanley's training includes a residency program at JPS Health Network.
-She takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Dr. Grace Stanley's specialties are family medicine and geriatrics (elderly care).
+She practices in Dallas, TX and Round Rock, TX.
+In addition to English, she speaks Malayalam.
+She is professionally affiliated with Scott & White Healthcare.
+Dr. Stanley's education and training includes medical school at Ross University School of Medicine and residency at JPS Health Network.
+Dr. Stanley accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.

 Conditions / Treatments